dawn-boy/obsidian-notes/Tech/Networking.md

 A network protocol is a set of rules used by two or more devices on a network to describe the order of delivery and structure of data
 ### categories
 - communication protocols
-	governs the exchange of information in network transmission.
+	- protocols used to establish connections between servers governs the exchange of information in network transmission.
 They dictate how the data must be transmitted and the timing of the communication.
 They also include methods to recover data that are lost in transit.
 	- Transmission Control Protocol (TCP)
 		1. TCP allows two devices to form a connection and stream data.